xp-forge/kinds/README.md

   public function personal() { return '~' === $this->value{0}; }
 }
 ```

+For situations where more logic than just "compiler-assisted copy&paste" is necessary, this library provides traits that expand dynamically based on the containing class at compile time.
+We use the syntax `name\of\Trait‹name\of\containing\Class›` for them, and because that resembles the generics syntax, we'll call then *parametrized*.

 The parametrized `ValueObject` trait creates accessors for all instance members and ensures `equals()` and `toString()` are implemented for this value object in a generic way, using the util.Objects class to compare the objects memberwise.